QuetzalCpp/CompactPN/README.md

 ```
 ## Related References

-- A. A. Cabrera-Ponce and J. Martinez-Carranza, "Aerial geo-localisation for MAVs using PoseNet," 2019 Workshop on Research, Education and Development of Unmanned Aerial Systems (RED UAS), Cranfield, United Kingdom, 2019, pp. 192-198, doi: 10.1109/REDUAS47371.2019.8999713
+- Cabrera-Ponce, A. A., & Martinez-Carranza, J. "Aerial geo-localisation for MAVs using PoseNet," 2019 Workshop on Research, Education and Development of Unmanned Aerial Systems (RED UAS), Cranfield, United Kingdom, 2019, pp. 192-198, doi: 10.1109/REDUAS47371.2019.8999713

 ```
 @inproceedings{cabrera2019aerial,